readthedocs/blog/read-the-docs-2018-stats.rst

 ..
 From Google Analytics

-These numbers are not as accurate in the past, since we :doc:`implemented Do Not Track support </do-not-track>` in May, our analytics pageview figures understate our actual traffic.
+These numbers are not completely accurate, since we :doc:`implemented Do Not Track support </do-not-track>` in May, our analytics pageview figures understate our actual traffic.
+We estimate that around 6% of users are not counted here.
+We also don't count all the users who block Google Analytics with a browser extension.

 Site Stats
 ----------